MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Discussion

-\paragraph{Physically Based Light Transport vs. Rasterization} Recently, Elumalai et~al. \cite{elumalai2025beyond} optimized a mesh to obtain maximally exciting inputs for a Robust ResNet’s activation using a differentiable rasterizer.
-While this approach is broadly similar to our work, in that it uses gradient-based differentiable rendering to optimize against a network activation objective, rasterization inherently lacks physical light transport and (for example) cannot capture global illumination or material interactions beyond direct shading.
+\paragraph{Physically Based Light Transport vs. Rasterization} Recently, Elumalai et~al. \cite{elumalai2025beyond} optimized a mesh to obtain maximally exciting inputs for a Robust ResNet's activation using a differentiable rasterizer.
+In their work, they successfully use differentiable rendering to optimize against a network activation objective.
+However, rasterization lacks physicality, as it is bound to approximations of global illumination and/or screen-space techniques.
 In contrast, MRD reconstructs latent representations using a differentiable path tracer, thereby accounting for physically based light transport and simulating light propagation in a 3D scene.